DE-TEC-TOR/GUI-QCM10/README.md

-# GUI_LightQ
+# GUI_QCM10 - LeoMayo

-GUI for the LightQ device - prototype of OOP device GUI
+GUI for the QCM10 device - prototype of OOP device GUI